majek/idea/site/2012-06-05-SSL-fingerprinting-for-p0f/main.md

         compr

-This fingerprint is then matched against
+Next, the fingerprint is matched against
 [a database of predefined signatures](https://github.com/majek/p0f/blob/6b1570c6caf8e6c4de0d67e72eb6892030223b01/p0f.fp).
 If a match is found, p0f can say few things about the client, usually a browser name, possible versions and sometimes a platform.